redwoodjs/redwood/docs/docs/graphql/fragments.md

 the `getCacheKey` is a function where `getCacheKey(42)` would return `Book:42`.

 :::tip
-We describe how how [cache keys and identifiers](./caching.md#identify) are used in more depth in the our [Apollo client cache](caching.md#client-caching) documentation.
+We describe how [cache keys and identifiers](./caching.md#identify) are used in more depth in the our [Apollo client cache](./caching.md#client-caching) documentation.
 :::

 ### useRegisteredFragment